javieryu/nerf_bridge/README.md

 ### Camera
 We use an **oCam-1CGN-U-T** camera from WithRobot to provide our stream of images.
 This camera has quite a few features that make it really nice for working with NeRFs.

-- Manual Exposure Control: the helps get consistent lighting in all of the images, and means we can mostly avoid messing with appearance embeddings in our NeRFs.
+- Manual Exposure Control: This helps get consistent lighting in all of the images, and means we can mostly avoid messing with appearance embeddings in our NeRFs.
 - Variable Focus: Image sharpness is essential for both the SLAM we use to pose the camera images, and also for achieving well defined geometric features in our NeRFs.
 - Global Shutter: We haven't done a lot of tests with rolling shutter cameras, but since we are interested in drone mounted cameras this helps with managing motion blur from vibrations and movement of the camera.
 - A Decent ROS Package: The manufacturers of this camera provide a ROS package that is reasonably easy to work with, and is easy to install, [link](https://github.com/withrobot/oCam/tree/master/Software/oCam_ROS_Package/ocam).